chucktilbury/Assembler/README.md

 ## Build and run, with seeing a lot of state information from the assembler.
 - ```asm -r -v20 fibonacci.s```

 There are many other build and run options.
 Look in the source code and in the CMakeLists.txt files.
+All of the utilities also support a help command parameter as ```-h```.

 For the current plan and other information, including random thoughts and probably wrong thinking, then take a look at the notes.md file in this directory.